jgphilpott/polyplot/README.md

 To start an interactive shell in the iGraph container run:

 ```
-sudo docker exec -it igraph_web_1 bash
+sudo docker exec -it iGraph bash
 ```

-To load the development alias list run:
+Next, to load the development alias list run:

 ```
 source ~/app/back/tools/flint/aliases.sh